BLOG

 I read a blog posting from our strategic execution partner Cascade about the reasons strategic execution fails.
 To summarize, they are:

-5. Lack of Rigor
+6. Lack of alignment

 You may also want to read more articles from Group50 about strategic execution here and also consider our series on Anti-Strategy: the result of optimizing functional activities in the absence of a guiding corporate strategy.